Social Media Strategy

 - Look at 10 of their most recent posts, note what has worked and what hasn’t and why.

-You should now be able to get a good idea of their engagement rate.
+You should now be able to get a good idea of their social media engagement rate.
 To define engagement, divide the number of post activities (likes, comments, shares) by the page’s total number of fans.

 Choose Your Networks and Tactics Carefully